-- a.
+- 1. On April 1, 2021, Saudi Arabia enforced Requirements for Nutrition Labeling (SFDA.FD/GSO 2233/2021). - 2.
 In September 2018, SFDA issued SFDA.FD 42/2018 "Front of Pack Nutritional Labeling (FOPNL)", which laid out a traffic light style labeling system (blue, yellow, and red) based on sugar, fat and salt levels found in processed food products, with a format and thresholds unique to Saudi Arabia.
 Following feedback from local industry and trading partners in 2018, SFDA decided to make this FOPNL scheme voluntary.
-However, on September 20, 2021, SFDA re-notified to the WTO a revised draft regulation (G/TBT/N/SAU/1212) making the FOPNL requirements mandatory.
-The comment period ended on November 19, 2021, but date of adoption of the regulation has not been determined.
-The notification indicated that the regulation will be enforced 18 months from the date of adoption. - b.
-On September 20/2021, SFDA notified to WTO a draft regulation number G/TBT/N/SAU/1211 titled Requirements of Food Products with High Nutritional Value and set November 19, 2021, as a deadline to receive comments from interested parties.
-The draft technical regulation deals with the requirements are based on Nutrient Profiling Model for the Kingdom of Saudi Arabia (Arabic language document).
-The reported main goal of the regulation is to increase consumer's awareness and empower consumers in selecting healthier food choices. - c.
-On June 28, 2021, SFDA notified to WTO a draft regulation number G/TBT/N/SAU/1202 "Guidelines for Marketing Requirements of Food Directed to Children", The guidelines are concerned with controlling the marketing of food directed to children (prepackaged and food meals provided in food establishments) which falls under criteria of low nutritional value based on the Kingdom's nutrients profile adopted from the UK nutrient profile model.
+However, on September 20, 2021, SFDA renotified to the WTO a revised draft regulation (G/TBT/N/SAU/1212) making the FOPNL requirements mandatory.
+The notification indicated that the regulation would be enforced 18 months from the date of adoption.
+Following strong objections and comments by trading partners such as the United States, Saudi Arabia announced at the end of June 2022 that the implementation was postponed indefinitely, and the draft regulation was withdrawn from the WTO. - 3.
+On September 20, 2021, SFDA notified to the WTO TBT Committee a draft measure titled, "Requirements of Food Products with High Nutritional Value," (G/TBT/N/SAU/1211) with a November 19, 2021, closing comment date.
+The draft technical regulation deals with the requirements that caffeine are based on Nutrient Profiling Model for the Kingdom of Saudi Arabia (Arabic language document).
+The reported main goal of the regulation is to increase consumer's awareness and empower consumers in selecting healthier food choices. - 4.
+On June 28, 2021, SFDA notified to the WTO TBT Committee a draft regulation number G/TBT/N/SAU/1202 "Guidelines for Marketing Requirements of Food Directed to Children", The guidelines are concerned with controlling the marketing of food directed to children (prepackaged and food meals provided in food establishments) which falls under criteria of low nutritional value based on the Kingdom's nutrients profile adopted from the UK nutrient profile model.
 The draft regulation bans advertising of such products to children less than 12 years old of foods high in sugar, fat, and sodium contents.
 The deadline for providing comments was August 27, 2021.
-A U.S. concerned about this notification because it is not clear what calculation methods are used to classify food products as low nutritional value. - d.
+A U.S. concerned about this notification because it is not clear what calculation methods are used to classify food products as low nutritional value.
+The draft guidelines have been approved as a voluntary approach, and SFDA is obligated to notify all WTO members if it becomes mandatory. - 5.
+G/TBT/N/SAU/1108/Add.1 "Added Sugar Upper Limit in Some Food Products.
+The draft regulation was withdrawn from the WTO at the end of 2019 and no sugar upper limits have been imposed on processed food products. - 6.
 SFDA.FD 59/2018 "Salt Limits Guidelines in Food Products" sets the maximum limit for salt in 22 processed food products such as meat, cereals, snack foods and cheese.
 The voluntary standard urged local food producers and food products exporters to implement its recommendation by January 1, 2020.
 Though this standard was announced as voluntary, sometimes, SFDA inspectors at ports of entry enforce voluntary standards as mandatory by mistake.
 If that occurs, U.S. suppliers should immediately contact FAS Riyadh for assistance.